ucb-bar/chipyard/docs/Customization/Firrtl-Transforms.rst

 If you look inside of the `tools/barstools/tapeout/src/main/scala/transforms/Generate.scala <https://github.com/ucb-bar/barstools/blob/master/tapeout/src/main/scala/transforms/Generate.scala>`__ file, you can see that FIRRTL is invoked twice, once for the "Top" and once for the "Harness".
 If you want to add transforms to just modify the DUT, you can add them to ``topTransforms``.
 Otherwise, if you want to add transforms to just modify the test harness, you can add them to ``harnessTransforms``.

+For more information on Barstools, please visit the :ref:`Barstools` section.

 Examples of transforms
 ----------------------